nogibjj/Peter_Min_Data_Engineering_Project1/README.md

 ### .devcontainer/Dockerfile && .devcontainer/devcontainer.json
 These 2 files specify the configurations that create a dev container, which can be regarded as a 'sandbox' or 'playground' environment with a list of pre-built settings that you can experiment your code in without worrying about version mismatches or other hiccups.

+## To Set Up
+1. Clone this repo
+2. Navigate to the project directory
+3. Install the required packages by running `make install`

+## To Use
+From the project folder:
+- Run `pytest` to test out the function in `main.py`
+- Run `make all` to initiate the entire process from installing packages to testing